658

 28

-Carl Legien was a German unionist, moderate Social Democratic politician and first President of the International Federation of Trade Unions.
+Carl Rudolf Legien was a German unionist, moderate Social Democratic politician and first President of the International Federation of Trade Unions.

 28